 Peru’s official currency is the Nuevos Sol (S/).
-The US Dollar is the second currency; many hotels post their rates in dollars, and plenty of shops, taxi drivers, restaurants, and hotels across Peru accept US Dollars for payment.
+The USD is the second currency; many hotels post their rates in dollars, and plenty of shops, taxi drivers, restaurants, and hotels across Peru accept USD for payment.
 Exchange houses, or by using credit or debit card ATMs, are the best way to exchange cash.

 Guests are advised to check with their consulate for the latest visa information.
-It is a mandatory requirement that guests travel to South America with at least two blank passport pages per country visited and that their passport is valid for 6 months after the date of travel.
+It is a mandatory requirement that guests travel to South America with at least two blank passport pages per country visited and that their passport is valid for six months after the date of travel.
 If there is insufficient space in the passport, entry into a country could be denied.
-We advise you make copies of all your important documents (visa, passport, credit cards, air tickets, etc.).
-In case they are misplaced as it will make replacing them much easier.
+We advise you make copies of all your important documents (visa, passport, credit cards, air tickets, etc.), in case they are misplaced as it will make replacing them much easier.

 No visa is necessary for U.S citizens or citizens of most other countries.
 Please consult with your local Peruvian embassy.

-Maximum weight per passenger is 5 kilos or 11 pounds (Perurail and Incarail lines).
+- Maximum luggage weight per passenger is 5 kg (11 lbs) – Perurail and Incarail lines

-- &Beyond will handle the storing and logistics of the rest of your guests’ luggage for this portion of the trip.
+- &Beyond will handle the storing and logistics of the rest of luggage for this portion of the trip

 The contrasting climate of Peru dramatically varies just like its landscapes.
 Temperatures fluctuate during the different seasons.